What is Quarantine?

-- Notify your roommate(s) that you are quarantining.
+- Notify your roommate(s) or others in your household that you are quarantining.

-- Stay in your room and out of public spaces.
+- Stay in your room and out of public or shared spaces.

 - Do not go to work, in-person classes, events, or other social or religious gatherings.
-Be sure to notify your instructors that you won’t be attending in-person classes.
+Students should be sure to notify instructors that they won’t be attending in-person classes.